-Dogs don't care about money.
-They care about praise — and food.
+Dogs don’t care about money.
+They care about praise—and food or toys.
 Positive reinforcement training uses a reward (treats, praise, toys, anything the dog finds rewarding) for desired behaviors.
-Because the reward makes them more likely to repeat the behavior, positive reinforcement is one of your most powerful tools for shaping or changing your dog's behavior.
+Because the reward makes them more likely to repeat the behavior, positive reinforcement is one of your most powerful tools for shaping or changing your dog’s behavior.

 Rewarding your dog for good behavior sounds pretty simple and it is!
 But to practice the technique effectively, you need to follow some basic guidelines.

 Sign up to receive our exclusive e-book full of training techniques, problem-solving and important information about caring for your pet.

 Timing is everything

 Correct timing is essential when using positive reinforcement.
 The reward must occur immediately (within seconds) of the desired behavior, or your pet may not associate it with the proper action.
 For example, if you have your dog sit but reward them after they’ve stood back up, they’ll think they’re being rewarded for standing.